The Emily Rayna Collection

 Okay, next is the collection philosophy.

-So for the Emily Rayna collection, I wanted to make sure that I had every color.
-I think that everyone has their own specific design styles, and it's kind of something that you absorb throughout your life, and everyone's unique.
-So I think that everyone has their own color that is special to them and that they would want to use in their space.
+For the Emily Rayna collection, I wanted to make sure that I included every color.
+I think that everyone has their own specific design style that is something you absorb throughout life.
+Everyone has that one color that they love and feels like home.

 So I really wanted range.